PublicationsCheck out the full publication list of MoMaLab scientists here.

 Imaging Pauli Repulsion in Scanning Tunneling Microscopy by C. Weiss, C. Wagner, C. Kleimann, M. Rohlfing, F.S.
 Tautz, and R. Temirov, Phys.
 Rev. Lett.
 105, 086103 (2010) Focus

-▶October 22nd, 2020Congratulations to F. Stefan Tautz for being selected as a Falling Walls Finalist at the Falling Walls and Berlin Science Week Breaking the Wall of Building with Molecules
+▶October 22nd, 2020Congratulations to F. Stefan Tautz for being a winner at the Falling Walls and Berlin Science Week in the category Engineering and Technology.
+Watch the Online live-stream session Breaking the Wall of Building with Molecules

 ▶September 2nd, 2020Introducing machine learning to the nanoscale: "Autonomous robotic nanofabrication with reinforcement learning" Read at Science Advances Press release